 Figure 7.
-The construction output and GDP at nominal prices in US dollars.
+The construction output and GDP at nominal prices in USD

-Lewis (2004) observed that the percentage change in construction output tends to be exaggerated during booms and slumps compared to GDP.

-Consistently, Figures 8 (a) and 8 (b) demonstrate that the annual change in construction output experienced more extreme fluctuations than that in GDP, while industry output shows a similar pattern as GDP.
-This suggests that the construction sector is more sensitive to economic cycles and more vulnerable to various factors, such as government incentives and global economic conditions.
+Lewis (2004) observed that the percentage change in construction output was often exaggerated during booms and slumps compared to GDP.
+Consistently, Figures 8(a) and 8(b) demonstrate that the annual change in construction output experienced more extreme fluctuations than that in GDP, while industry output showed a similar pattern as GDP.
+This suggested that the construction sector is more sensitive to economic cycles and more vulnerable to various factors, such as government incentives and global economic conditions.

-Figures 8 (a) and 8 (b).
-The annual rates of change in the construction output, industry output, and GDP.
+Figure 8(a).
+The annual rates of change in the construction output and GDP